Film, TV + Theatre

 Shadow and Bone

 Another reason to love a bad guy?
-The romance between them and the protagonist is just too good that you can’t help but root for them to work out.
-Take Netflix’s YA-fantasy show, Shadow and Bone for instance.
-Based on the best-selling Grishaverse novels by Leigh Bardugo, the series centres on an orphan cartographer called Alina Starkoy who discovers she has a rare and extraordinary power.
+The romance between them and the protagonist is so good that you can’t help but root for them to work out.
+Take Netflix’s YA fantasy show, Shadow and Bone for instance.
+Based on the best-selling Grishaverse novels by Leigh Bardugo, the series centres on an orphan cartographer called Alina Starkov who discovers she has a rare and extraordinary power.
 The dark and mysterious General Kirigan steps in to help her, but he isn’t who he seems.
-While Kirigan may have questionable intentions with Alina’s power, readers and audiences alike have a soft spot for him as he treats Alina with care and attention that is honestly swoon-worthy.
-It also doesn’t help that he’s played by Ben Barnes.
+While Kirigan may have questionable intentions with Alina’s power, he treats Alina with care and attention that is honestly swoon-worthy.
+It also doesn’t help that Ben Barnes plays him!

 Watch Shadow and Bone here.